wolfSSL/wolfssl/IDE/ROWLEY-CROSSWORKS-ARM/README.md

 * `test_main.c`: The main function entrypoint for test application.
 * `user_libc.c`: Defines stubs for functions required by libc.
 It also wraps hardware functions for UART, RTC and Random Number Generator (RNG).
 * `user_settings.h`: This is the custom user configuration file for WolfSSL.

+# Functions required by the WolfSSL Library

+If you are writting your own application, the following functions need to be implemented to support the WolfSSL library:

+* `double current_time(int reset)`: Returns a doulbe as seconds.milliseconds.
+* `int custom_rand_generate(void)`: Returns a 32-bit randomly generated number.